abaizan/kodoja/README.md

 ## Dependencies

-The versions listed were those used in the initial development of kodoja, later updates will likely work unless the tool makes a backward incompatible change.
+The lower versions listed were those used in the initial development and/or local testing of Kodoja.
+Later updates will likely work unless the tool makes a backward incompatible change.

 * FastQC v0.11.5
 * Trimmomatic v0.36